Revisiting Transferable Adversarial Images: Systemization, Evaluation, and New Insights: Comprehensive Evaluation

 More specifically, we note low accuracy for PI and input augmentation attacks but perfect accuracy for generative modeling attacks.
-For PI, the low accuracy might be explained by the similarity between their perturbations and those of NI/MI (see Figure~\ref{fig:10adv-show-2} in Appendix~\ref{app:results}).
-Similarly, for generative modeling attacks, the perfect accuracy might be explained by their very distinct perturbations.
+For PI, the low accuracy can be explained by its technical similarity to NI/MI and their resulting similar perturbations, as shown in Fig.~\ref{fig:vis}.
+For generative modeling attacks, the perfect accuracy might be explained by their special perturbations.
 For input augmentation attacks, the perturbations are somewhat a mixture of low- and high-frequency components.
 So they are harder to distinguish from multiple other attacks.
-In general, it should be noted that perturbation patterns are hard to categorize, compared to objects that are semantically meaningful to humans.
+In general, it should be noted that perturbation patterns are hard to characterize, compared to objects that are semantically meaningful to humans.

-\mypara{Attack traceback based on misclassification features} We train an SVM classifier with an RBF kernel and adopt the top-$N$ output class IDs as the misclassification features.
+\mypara{Attack traceback with misclassification features} We train an SVM classifier with an RBF kernel and adopt the top-$N$ output class IDs as the misclassification features.
 Table~\ref{tab:mis} shows the classification accuracy as a function of $N$.
 As can be seen, too small $N$ is insufficient to represent the attack and too large $N$ may introduce noisy information.
 In particular, a moderate choice of $N=5$ yields the optimal accuracy, i.e., 18.5\%, which is also much higher than a random guess, i.e., 1/24.
 However, it is still far behind the image features, which have much higher dimensions, i.e., $224\times224=50176$.